The World’s 25 Largest Airports By Surface Area

 It is the second busiest airport in Africa, beaten only by South Africa’s main airport in Johannesburg.

-This airport is one of the largest in Southeast Asia and the 17th busiest airport in the world.
-It handled a huge 60 million passengers in 2017 and has proven to be a hugely popular place for people to take and upload pictures to social media.
+This airport is one of the largest in Southeast Asia and a major international hub.
+It handled a huge number of passengers and has proven to be a hugely popular place for people to take and upload pictures to social media.

 It is the main hub for Thai Airways International, Thai Smile Airways, and Bangkok Airlines.

-Paris Charles de Gaulle Airport, also known as Roissy Airport, is the largest international airport in France and Europe, and the second busiest airport in Europe.
+Paris Charles de Gaulle Airport, also known as Roissy Airport, is the largest international airport in France and one of the busiest airports in Europe.

 It’s located to the northeast of Paris and is named after a previous President of France, Charles de Gaulle.

-Just behind Charles de Gaulle Airport in France, Madrid Barajas Airport is the second largest airport in Europe and serves the areas surrounding the Spanish capital.
+Just behind Charles de Gaulle Airport in France, Madrid-Barajas Airport is one of Europe's largest airports by land area and serves the areas surrounding the Spanish capital.

 O’Hare International Airport is located to the northwest of Chicago, Illinois, and has non-stop flights to 228 destinations around the world.